MutualDEX/bigswap-org/src/pages/blog/09-uni/index.md

 - BGSP contract address: [0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984](https://etherscan.io/token/0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984)

-- 60% of the BGSP genesis supply is allocated to Bigswap community members.
+- 50% of the BGSP genesis supply is allocated to Bigswap community members.
 BGSP is available through four liquidity mining pools: BGSP holders may vote to add more pools after an initial 30-day governance grace period

 **Community-led Growth**

-Since its inception, the Bigswap Protocol (&quot;Uniswap&quot;) has served as trustless and highly decentralized financial infrastructure.
+Since its inception, the Bigswap Protocol has served as trustless and highly decentralized financial infrastructure.

-[Inspired by Ethereum&#39;s vision](https://uniswap.org/blog/uniswap-history/#ethereum-values), we have long committed to the ideals of permissionless access, security, and immutability, all indespensable components for a future where anyone in the world can access financial services without fear of discrimination or counterparty risk.
+We have long committed to the ideals of permissionless access, security, and immutability, all indespensable components for a future where anyone in the world can access financial services without fear of discrimination or counterparty risk.

 Now rivaling centralized incumbents on daily volume, Bigswap&#39;s success to date — achieved without involvement of the core development team since deployment — indicates that there is considerable demand for permissionless financial services.